lhnminh/Conway-Game-Of-Life/README.md

 This program will simulate Conway's Game of Life graphically Read more on Conway's Game of Life here: https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life

+Files included:

         Game of Life.java
         - This file contains the JFrame and the creation of the component inside the JFrame such as JButton, JLabel, etc

         GameCanvas.java:
         - This file creates the canvas that would be added into the JFrame.
         - It contains the following methods:

                 + addLabel(): add a label to the canvas
                 + getSteps(): return the steps performed in the simulation

                 + simulate(): Start the simulation
                 + stop(): Stop the simulation

                 + reset(): Reseting the living status of the cell
                 + randomize(): Randomize the living status of cell (Each cell has a 50% chance of being alive)

                 + turnOn(): turning on interaction
                 + turnOff(): turning off interaction

  - Other methods such as paint component and mouseClicked are also present
  - All of my logic are carefully documented in the code as well.